8figalltimepro/Digispark-Payloads/Payloads/eternal_lock_digispark/README.md

 3. Instead of ````rundll32.exe user32.dll,LockWorkStation\```` if you change it to ````shutdown.exe /p /f ```` .
 This goes to an eternal shutdown every time there is a startup.

 ### There are two good ways to stop the script I found.
-I any please let me know.
+If any others are found please let me know.

  1. Using task manager:- Just stop this process given in the img.
 You can see this icon for the task.